zigojacko/Visual-Form-Builder/readme.txt

 == Description ==

 *Visual Form Builder* is a plugin that allows you to build and manage all kinds of forms for your website in a single place.
 Building a fully functional form takes only a few minutes and you don't have to write one bit of PHP, CSS, or HTML!

+= Upgrade to Visual Form Builder Pro =

+If you are a fan of Visual Form Builder and want extra features and functionality, [Visual Form Builder Pro](http://vfb.matthewmuro.com) is available for only **$10**.

 = Features =